The Difference Between Solicited Trades & Unsolicited Trades

 - Solicited trades are transactions recommended by the broker to a client.

-For example, if you are a retail investor and your financial advisor recommended GPB Capital Holdings private placements — the alternative asset firm is now accused of operating a more than $1.8B Ponzi scam — then these were solicited trades suggested by your registered representative.
-Over 17,000 investors have lost money in this scheme and thousands have filed FINRA arbitration cases against their brokerage firms to recover damages.
+For example, if you are a retail investor and your financial advisor recommended GPB Capital Holdings private placements — the alternative asset firm is now accused of operating a more than $1.8B Ponzi scam — these were solicited trades suggested by your registered representative.
+Over 17,000 investors have lost money in this scheme, and thousands have filed FINRA arbitration cases against their brokerage firms to recover damages.

 Unfortunately, financial advisors can incorrectly mark a transaction as unsolicited when, in fact, it was a solicited trade.
 There are also registered representatives who will purposely mismark a solicited trade as an unsolicited transaction to escape future liability.
 This can prove detrimental to an investor seeking to recover damages for unreasonable losses caused by the transaction.

 FINRA’s 2018 Examination Findings Report notes that there are brokers who will mark trades that they made without a customer’s knowledge or permission as unsolicited transactions.
-There are financial advisors who will incorrectly mark a trade made in a customer’s account as “unsolicited” because the transaction didn’t follow trading requirements or threshold limits.
-If you noticed that your broker mismarked a solicited trade, you should notify the brokerage firm right away.
+Some financial advisors will incorrectly mark a trade made in a customer’s account as “unsolicited” because the transaction didn’t follow trading requirements or threshold limits.

-Contact us today at (800) 259-9010 or reach us online.
+Contact us today at (866) 904-5113 or reach us online.